BinuBims/kafka-real-time-data-analysis/README.md

     </p>
 * Run the [Producer Notebook](./kafka-producer.ipynb)
     - Start the producer notebook and allow it to run for a few seconds, generating and sending data.

+* After stopping the consumer notebook, check your S3 bucket.
+You should see files containing the simulated stock data that was processed by the consumer.

+## 4. Configure a Crawler and a Data Catalog
+* Create a Crawler
+  - In the AWS Management Console, search for "Glue" and select it.
+  - Under the "Data Catalog" section, click on "Crawlers."
+  - Click "Add crawler" to start creating a new crawler.
+  - Name your crawler and click "Next."
+  - For the data source, select "S3" and ensure "In this account" is checked.
+  - Browse to select the S3 bucket where your data is stored.
+Make sure to include a "/" at the end of the path.
+  - Add the S3 data source and click "Next."

+* Create an IAM Role for the Crawler
+  - Open a new tab and navigate to IAM.
+  - Click on "Roles" and then "Create role."
+  - Select "AWS service" and choose "Glue" from the "Use case" dropdown.
+  - Click "Next" and select the "AdministratorAccess" policy.
+  - Click "Next," name your role, and create it.

+* Configure Security Settings for the Crawler
+  - Return to the Glue crawler setup.
+  - Under "Configure security settings," select the IAM role you just created from the "Existing IAM role" dropdown.
+  - Click "Next."

+* Create and Select a Target Database
+  - For the "Target database," click on "Add database."
+  - Enter a name for the new database and click "Create database."
+  - Go back to the Glue crawler setup and select the database you created from the "Target database" dropdown.
+  - Click "Next" and then "Create crawler."

+* Once the crawler is created, select it from the list and click "Run" to start the crawling process.
+This will scan your S3 data and update the Glue Data Catalog with metadata about your data.

+## 5. Utilize Athena to Run SQL Queries
+* Set Up an S3 Bucket for Athena Query Results
+  - Ensure you have an S3 bucket created specifically for storing Athena query results.

+* Configure Athena Settings
+  - After your Glue crawler has successfully run, search for "Athena" in the AWS Management Console.
+  - Go to "Settings" and select "Manage."
+  - Browse and choose the S3 bucket you created for query results, then save the settings.

+* Querying Data in Athena
+  - Select "AwsDataCatalog" as your data source.
+  - Choose the database created by your Glue crawler.
+  - Click the three dots next to a table and select "Preview table."
+  - To monitor data changes, run the following query in the query editor

+        SELECT COUNT(*) FROM "your_database_name"

+* To perform real-time analysis, start both the consumer and producer notebooks that simulate live stock data.

+* As the notebooks run, query your data using Athena.
+You will observe the count increasing in real-time as new data is ingested.

+## 5. Cleanup
+* Cleanup
+After completing your analysis, ensure that you clean up all the resources you created, such as EC2 instances, S3 buckets, and Glue crawlers, to avoid unexpected charges.

+## Congratulations! :HEART: